Reviews You Can Rely On

 splitboard - the easy turning nature of the venture storm makes it user-friendly...

 The Weston Backwoods was a standout performer due to its quality of float and maneuverability in tight trees.
 The board's shape is designed to float and takes less effort than most to keep the nose up.
-Thanks to its shorter tail, the board can pivot quickly due to the lack of surface area.
+Thanks to its shorter tail, the board can pivot quickly due to its reduced surface area.
 If you ride lots of trees or appreciate agility like your favorite NFL running back, then look into the Backwoods.

 Firm Snow